-PART V HEALTH CARE WORKER BACKGROUND CHECK ACT
+PART V HEALTH CARE WORKER REGISTRY

-The Health Care Worker Registry (formerly known as the Nurse Aide Registry) is organized under the Division of Administrative Rules and Procedures.
-The principal responsibilities of the Health Care Worker Registry (Registry) are to provide information to the health care employers in the state of Illinois about a health care worker's Certified Nurse Aide (CNA) training and competency test results; administrative findings of abuse, neglect or theft; background checks and disqualifying convictions; waivers that make an exception to the prohibition of employment when there is a disqualifying conviction; and DD Aide training.
-The registry provides the necessary applications, forms, and instructions needed to assist health care workers who are seeking to be certified as an Illinois nurse aide or who are seeking a waiver.
-The registry supports a Web site, has a help desk call center and answers e-mail inquiries.
-A health care worker will not appear on the registry unless he or she has a criminal background check pursuant to the Health Care Worker Background Check Act [225 ILCS 46].
+The Health Care Worker Registry is organized under the Division of Administrative Rules and Procedures.
+The principal responsibilities of the Health Care Worker Registry (Registry) are to provide information to the health care employers in the State of Illinois about health care worker's Certified Nurse Aide (CNA) training and competency test results; administrative findings of abuse, neglect or theft; background checks and disqualifying convictions; waivers that make an exception to the prohibition of employment when there is a disqualifying conviction; and DD Aide training.
+The Registry provides the necessary applications, forms, and instructions needed to assist health care workers who are seeking to be certified as an Illinois nurse aide or who are seeking to be granted a waiver.
+The Registry supports a Website, has a help desk call center and answers e-mail inquiries.
+A health care worker will not appear on the registry unless they have a criminal background check pursuant to the Health Care Worker Background Check Act (225 ILCS 46/).

-All health care employers who are licensed or certified long-term care facilities must check the registry before employing a non-licensed individual who will have or may have contact with residents or have access to the living quarters or the financial, medical, or personal records of residents.
-For the facility to hire the individual the background check must not be more than a year old and must not have disqualifying convictions unless the individual has been granted a waiver of those convictions.
-If the individual is to be hired as a CNA, the facility also must verify that the individual has met proper training and competency test requirements.
+All health care employers who are licensed or certified long- term care facilities must check the Registry before employing a non-licensed individual who will have or may have contact with residents or have access to the living quarters or the financial, medical or personal records of residents.
+For the facility to hire the individual the background check on the Registry must not be more than a year old and must not have disqualifying convictions unless the individual has been granted a waiver of those convictions.
+If the individual is to be hired as a CAN, the facility also must also verify that the individual has met proper training and competency test requirements.
 The individual cannot have any administrative findings of abuse, neglect or theft.
-The facility can check the registry by visiting the registry's Web site at www.idph.state.il.us/nar or by calling the registry at 217-785-5133.
-During the calendar year of 2007, the registry received 31,153 calls, 2,985 e-mail inquiries, 4,355 written inquiries and 156,759 visits on the public Web site.
+The facility can check the Registry by visiting the Registry's Website at www.idph.state.il.us/nar or by calling the Registry at 217-785-5133.
+During the calendar year of 2008, the Registry received 36,632 calls, 4,106 email inquiries, 5,999 written inquiries and 132,147 visits on the public Website.